ArrogantL/ChatGPT4CausalReasoning/README.md

-This project conducts the code of paper:
+This project contains the code of paper:

 Is ChatGPT a Good Causal Reasoner?
 A Comprehensive Evaluation. [[Paper-ArXiv]](https://arxiv.org/abs/2305.07375)